will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 ### Final Thoughts

-This is another impressive, general capability of coding agents.
-It is also an example not only of a nontrivial task, but also one that kind of re-frames the types of programming tasks we might care about solving.
-That is, in a "classical" view of programming, the only natural way to solve this task would be to build a general purpose compiler, but LLMs let us consider just making these one-off tasks solvable in a [*bespoke* way](https://www.geoffreylitt.com/2023/03/25/llm-end-user-programming.html), in a way that's impressive, but also simpler, since we don't need to build an entire compiler here (even if a coding agent itself could also, in principle, solve this problem).
-So, the cleverness and generality of the LLM coding agents also in some cases reduces the hardness of the types of problems that need to be solved, when problems have this "bespoke" quality to them.
-The ideas here are also echoed in recent work on [verified code transpilation](https://people.eecs.berkeley.edu/~sseshia/pubdir/llmlift-neurips24.pdf) with LLMs.
+This is another impressive, general capability of coding agents, and also an example that re-frames the types of programming tasks we might traditionally care about solving.
+In a "classical" view of programming, the only natural way to solve this task would be to build a general purpose compiler, but LLMs let us consider just making these one-off tasks solvable in a [*bespoke* way](https://www.geoffreylitt.com/2023/03/25/llm-end-user-programming.html), that simplifies away the task of building a compiler altogether.
+So, both the intelligence and generality of the LLMs can reduce the hardness of the types of problems that need to be solved, for problems that have this "bespoke" quality to them.

 #### Caveats